Bristol Blenheim L9415, Donegal, December 1940

 three officers with us.

-I will endeavor to write a longer letter.
+miserable I will endeavour to write a longer letter.

 Sgt Hobbs was married on 7th June 1941 to his fiance Joan M

 Greenland.
-She had traveled over from England to visit and
+She had travelled over from England to visit

-they had decided they would be married locally in Ireland near
+and they had decided they would be married locally in Ireland

-the Curragh, away from their families and friends.
-They
+near the Curragh, away from their families and friends.

-would have the pleasure of the internees of the Allied internee
+They would have the pleasure of the company of internees of the

-camp instead.
-The couple then traveled to Dublin and had
+Allied internee camp instead.
+The couple then travelled to

-their wedding meal in the Clarence Hotel on the banks of the
+Dublin and had their wedding meal in the Clarence Hotel on the

 Probate Calendar records address as Flat 3, 4 Orlando Road, Clapham, to widow Joan Moira Hobbs.